eatahine/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [A-Z]* /tmp/u -script that moves all files beginning with an uppercase letter to the directory /tmp/u rm *~ -script that deletes all files in the current working directory that end with the character ~ mkdir welcome/ welcome/to/ welcome/to/school -script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+mv [A-Z]* /tmp/u -script that moves all files beginning with an uppercase letter to the directory /tmp/u rm *~ -script that deletes all files in the current working directory that end with the character ~ mkdir welcome/ welcome/to/ welcome/to/school -script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory mkdir {welcome/,welcome/to/,welcome/to/school} -script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.